Ventura Alvarado

-Ventura Alvarado Aispuro (born August 16, 1992) is an American professional soccer player who plays as a center-back for Liga MX club Juárez.
+Ventura Alvarado Aispuro (born August 16, 1992) is an American professional soccer player who plays as a center-back for Liga de Expansión MX club Irapuato.

-Born in the U.S. to Mexican parents, Alvarado was eligible to represent the United States and Mexico national teams, but ultimately chose to play for the country of his birth.
-He represented his country at the 2015 CONCACAF Gold Cup.
+Born in the United States to Mexican parents, Alvarado was eligible to represent the United States and Mexico national teams, but ultimately chose to play for the country of his birth.
+He represented the United States at the 2015 CONCACAF Gold Cup.

-Biography
+Early life

 Son of Ventura Alvarado and Blanca Aispuro, both Mexicans.
 Ventura began playing soccer at the age of eight in Phoenix in the forward position.
 At the age of thirteen, in 2005, he went to play for the basic forces of Pachuca for a year without much success, for which he had to return to his place of origin.
 He was training hard and after six months they gave him the option of going to América or Morelia and finally he decided on Club América, staying in the basic forces in the containment position.
 One day, Ventura says, that a central defender was injured, they put him in and thanks to his height he won many balls from above and that's when he decided to stay as a central defender.